Welcome

 Lab Culture

-State-of-the-art research and research methodology:
+State-of-the-art research topics and methodology:

-(July 15.2020) Teamwork, hands-on and agile research process, open and frequent interactions with peer students, engineers in industry, professors, and researchers over the world.
+Teamwork, hands-on and agile research process, open and frequent interactions with peer students, engineers in industry, professors, and researchers over the world.